DestinE-Climate-DT/Climate-DT-catalog/catalogs/obs/catalog/MSWEP/README.md

 MSWEP is a global precipitation product with a 3‑hourly 0.1° resolution available from 1979 to ~3 hours from real-time.
 The product is unique in that it merges gauge, satellite, and reanalysis data to obtain the highest quality precipitation estimates at every location.

-The currently available dataset is:

-- past-nrt: this is actually a merge of the MSWEP "Past" archive including gauge correction (197901-202011) plus the "NRT" (near-real time) archive (202012-present).
+The currently available dataset is a merge of the MSWEP "Past" archive including gauge correction (197901-202011) plus the "NRT" (near-real time) archive (202012-present).
 The two datasets are compatible and one is the continuation of the other. "monthly", "daily" and "3hourly" sources are currently available.
-            In order to keep only full years as reference the data currently extend only till 2024-12-31.
+In order to keep only full years as reference, the data currently extend only till 2024-12-31.

-A netcdf and and experimental zarr source are available.
-The nectdf files are grouped on a yearly basis for all time frequency.
+A netcdf and a zarr source are available.
+The nectdf files are grouped on a yearly basis for all time frequencies.

-## Notes

 ### Missing data